viola-mse/viola-mse.github.io/README.md

 ## Step 1: Fork me

-If you're reading this, you're probably already here, but in case you aren't, navigate to https://github.com/magictheegg/mse-hub/.
+Navigate to https://github.com/magictheegg/mse-hub/.
 At the top, click the "Fork" button to start creating your own fork of the code.

 ![Fork](https://github.com/magictheegg/mse-hub-readme/blob/main/fork.png?raw=true)